An Eccentric Binary with a Misaligned Circumbinary Disk: Abstract

 \section{Abstract}

 We present spectroscopic and photometric observations of Bernhard-2, which was previously identified as a candidate system to host a misaligned circumbinary disk.
-Our spectroscopic measurements confirm that Bernhard-2 indeed contains an eccentric ($e=0.69 \pm 0.08$) binary and thus that the periodic variability in the photometric light curve is best explained by the occultation by the misaligned circumbinary disk.
-By modeling the spectral energy distributions at different phases, we infer the system age to be $\sim 20\,$Myr and the masses of the two binary components to be $\sim 1.1\,M_\odot$ and $\sim 0.9\,M_\odot$, respectively.
-Our new photometric observations show clear deviations from the model prediction based on the archival data, suggesting ongoing precession of the circumbinary disk.
+Our spectroscopic measurements confirm that Bernhard-2 indeed contains an eccentric ($e=0.69 \pm 0.08$) binary and thus that the periodic variability in the photometric light curve is best explained by the occultation by the misaligned circumbinary disk. \reOne{By modeling the spectral energy distributions at different phases, we infer the masses of the two binary components to be $\sim 1.1\,M_\odot$ and $\sim 0.9\,M_\odot$, respectively.
+The system age is determined to be $\lesssim$ 20 Myr by combining the stellar isochrone model with lithium abundance.} Our new photometric observations show clear deviations from the model prediction based on the archival data, suggesting ongoing precession of the circumbinary disk.
 The H$\alpha$ line of Bernhard-2 also shows an inverse P-Cygni profile at epochs close to the pericenter passage, which could be attributed to the pulsed accretion around the pericenter.
 Bernhard-2 therefore closely resembles the well studied KH 15D system.
 Further detailed observations and studies of such rare systems can provide useful information about disk physics and evolution.

 \keywords{Circumstellar disks (235); Variable stars (1761); Spectroscopy (1558); Pre-main sequence stars (1290)}